If you’re familiar with Murphy’s law, then you know the worst things will happen when you least expect it.

 Planning is much more crucial when you’re rocking your crutches.
 A good map and a guide can take you a long way.

 It would help if you kept a healthy amount of reserve time for everything.
 Avoid long queues.

 Just standing around in crutches will drain your energy and you don’t want that on your vacation trips!

-This goes without saying but if you can manage, then bringing someone with you is a right decision no matter how you look at it.
+If you can manage, then bringing someone with you is the right decision no matter how you look at it.

 A good company will help you move around in your assistive device throughout your journey.